 5 Things you need to know about Jordan in Winter

-1. It is off season and crowds should be light or non-existant in Jordan in winter
+1. It is off season and crowds should be light in Jordan in winter

 The low visitors means that you can wander ancient wonders like Petra without tour groups around every corner of the Siq.
 You will have very little problems getting around and plenty of hotels have lots of availability!
 If you are visiting Petra in high season, on some nights it is almost impossible to find a room!
 This is not the case in winter in Jordan!